-6. REVISE THE NUMBER OF DIRECTORS - To amend the Corporation's Code of Regulations to allow the Board of Directors to establish the number of members on the Board of Directors to between nine (9) and twenty (25) as opposed to having that number set annually by the shareholders.
-THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS PI ROPOSAL 6.
-FOR [] AGAINST [] ABSTAIN [] 7. divide the assified" Botons, will p Board of Directoard of Directorovide additi ctors into three ors which, in to onal "antitakee ee (3) classes the opinion of the over" protection and THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS PI ROPOSAL 7.
-FOR [] AGAINST [] ABSTAIN [] 8. the Corporation outstanding communications such removal, such removal, such removal of the corporation of th n's Code of mmon shares subject to t er Ohio law in the opir Regulations to remove a Dothe additional related to the price of the Bo o require appro irector and to protections pa e implementation A DIRECTOR - To amend oval of 75% of the require "cause" for rovided by the on of cumulative rs, will provide THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS P ROPOSAL 8.
-FOR [] AGAINST [] ABSTAIN [] 9. eholder mee etings notice ders to provide in to elect directors THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS PI ROPOSAL 9.
-FOR [] AGAINST [] ABSTAIN [] 10.
-Articles of 31 of the Oh Incorporation nio Revised Co to choose that de, the control amend the t the provisions of l share acquisition THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS P ROPOSAL 10.
-FOR [] AGAINST [] ABSTAIN [] 11.
+6. allow the E Board of Di Board of Directrectors to be tors to establ: tween nine (9) ish the number of and twenty (25) as THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS PI ROPOSAL 6.
+FOR [ ] AGAINST [ ] ABSTAIN [ ] 7. divide the assified" Botons, will p Board of Directoard of Directorovide additi ctors into three ors which, in to onal "antitakee ee (3) classes the opinion of the over" protection and THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS PI ROPOSAL 7.
+FOR [ ] AGAINST [ ] ABSTAIN [ ] 8. the Corporation outstanding communications such removal, such removal, such removal of the corporation of th n's Code of mmon shares subject to t er Ohio law in the opir Regulations to remove a Dothe additional related to the price of the Book and the B o require appro irector and to protections pa e implementation A DIRECTOR - To amend oval of 75% of the require "cause" for rovided by the on of cumulative rs, will provide THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS P ROPOSAL 8.
+FOR [ ] AGAINST [ ] ABSTAIN [ ] 9. eholder mee etings notice ders to provide in to elect directors THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS PI ROPOSAL 9.
+FOR [ ] AGAINST [ ] ABSTAIN [ ] 10.
+Articles of 31 of the Oh Incorporation nio Revised Co to choose that de, the control amend the t the provisions of l share acquisition THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS PI ROPOSAL 10.
+FOR [ ] AGAINST [ ] ABSTAIN [ ] 11.
 TECHNICAL REVIS of the Code of shareholders, e proposed Amende vote of 80% of SIONS TO THE Regulations except in re ed and Resta outstanding n's Code of E CODE OF REGU s in the futured at the control of Regulations, stated Code of Regulations, LATIONS - To page by a majority in specific proggulations whice approve amendas more fully of visions of the ch would require a ding and restating described in the THE BOARD OF DI RECTORS REC COMMENDS A VOT E "FOR" THIS PI ROPOSAL 11.
-FOR [] AGAINST [] ABSTAIN [] [CON NTINUED ON NEX T PAGE]
+FOR [ ] AGAINST [ ] ABSTAIN [ ] [CON NTINUED ON NEX T PAGE]

-ELECTION OF DIRECTORS - To elect the following fourteen (14) nominees to the Board of Directors to serve in the Classes noted or, in the event that the shareholders do not approve the appointment of a classified Board of Directors as set forth in the Amended Code of Regulations discussed above, to elect all nominees to serve until the Annual Meeting of Shareholders in 2006:
+12. ELECTION OF DIRECTORS - To elect the following fourteen (14) nominees to the Board of Directors to serve in the Classes noted or, in the event that the shareholders do not approve the appointment of a classified Board of Directors as set forth in the Amended Code of Regulations discussed above, to elect all nominees to serve until the Annual Meeting of Shareholders in 2006.

-CLASS I/EXPIRES 2006 CLASS II/EXPIRES 2007 CLASS III/EXPIRES 2008 Jerry L. Boyers Robert G. Frey Jack C. Johnson Merle J. Short Dexter L. Benecke Joe E. Crossgrove Dean E. Miller James C. Saneholtz Steven J. Wyse Steven A. Everhart Anthony J. Rupp David P. Rupp Jr. Kevin J. Sauder Paul S. Siebenmorgen [] FOR ALL NOMINEES [] WITHHOLD AUTHORI TY FOR ALL NOMINEES (0)
+CLASS II/EXPIRES 2007 CLASS III/EXPIRES 2008 CLASS I/EXPIRES 2006 Steven A. Everhart Jerry L. Boyers Dexter L. Benecke Robert G. Frey Joe E. Crossgrove Anthony J. Rupp Dean E. Miller Jack C. Johnson David P. Rupp Jr. James C. Saneholtz Kevin J. Sauder Paul S. Siebenmorgen Merle J. Short Steven J. Wyse [ ] FOR ALL NOMINEES [ ] WITHHOLD AUTHORITY FOR ALL NOMINEES

-(TO WITHHOLD AUTHORITY TO VOTE FOR A SPECIFIC NOMINEE(S) WRITE HIS NAME(S) ON
+(TO WITHHOLD AUTHORITY TO VOTE FOR A SPECIFIC NOMINEE(S) WRITE HIS NAME(S) ON THE LINE BELOW.)

-ADOPT A LONG TERM INCENTIVE PLAN - The Board of Directors has adopted and recommends to the shareholders approval and adoption of the 2005 Farmers & Merchants Long-Term Stock Incentive Plan that will allow the Corporation to issue stock options, restricted stock and additional stock related compensation to its senior officers in an attempt to tie the compensation
+13. ADOPT A LONG TERM INCENTIVE PLAN - The Board of Directors has adopted and recommends to the shareholders approval and adoption of the 2005 Farmers & Merchants Long-Term Stock Incentive Plan that will allow the Corporation to issue stock options, restricted stock and additional stock related compensation to its senior officers in an attempt to tie the compensation of such officers to the long term performance of the Corporation.